 There is no treatment for the HPV virus.
 However, in most people the virus is cleared naturally in a couple of years.

 There are treatments available for the genital warts and cancers caused by the infection.
 Genital warts can be treated by your doctor, sometimes with prescription medication.
 If left untreated, genital warts may go away on their own, stay the same, or grow in size or number.

 Cervical pre-cancer (not yet cancerous) can be treated.
-Women who get routine Pap tests and follow up as needed may be able to identify problems before cancer develops.
+Women who get routine cervical screening tests and follow up as needed may be able to identify problems before cancer develops.
 For sexually active women, regular cervical screening remains an important preventative measure against cervical cancer.
 Other HPV-related cancers are also more treatable when diagnosed and treated early.

 HPV is highly contagious, being easily spread during vaginal or anal sex.
 It can also be spread through oral sex and other close skin-to-skin contact during sexual intercourse.

 If used correctly, condoms can help reduce the risk of genital HPV and can also provide protection against other sexually transmitted diseases.
 However, because HPV is spread through genital skin contact (not just sexual intercourse) and via oral sex; condoms don’t provide 100% protection against HPV.

 HPV is very common in both men and women, with initial infection occurring closely after a sexual encounter.
 Although it is common among young Australians, it is important to note that it is not only a young person’s disease.

 It is thought that up to 80% of males and females who have had any kind of sexual activity involving genital contact will be infected with at least one of the types of genital HPV at some time in their life.

 - men who have sex with men

 It can take many years for the HPV virus to become active, and when it does, it usually only lasts a short time.
 In most cases, the infection is cleared by the body in around 1-2 years.